mendrugory/blog/content/cv.md

 I continued with my tasks as SW Engineer but I was more focus on helping other colleagues, improve the architecture to include new use cases, increase the reliability of all the applications and automate processes.
 I also helped in other business related tasks.

-Technologies: _Elixir, Erlang, OTP, Python, Nginx, AngularJS, Javascript, Docker, Mesos, Marathon, Zookeeper, MongoDB, PostgreSQL, MySQL, RabbitMQ, 0MQ, Jenkins_.
+Technologies: _Linux, Elixir, Erlang/OTP, Python, Bash, Nginx, AngularJS, Javascript, Docker, Mesos, Marathon, Zookeeper, MongoDB, PostgreSQL, MySQL, RabbitMQ, 0MQ, Jenkins_.

 </br>